 C. The Secretary General will coordinate organisational, legal and constitutional matters of the WFNR in support of the President.
 The Secretary General will need close liaison with the Executive Director as well as with the Treasurer and other officers of the WFNR.
 S/he also will be responsible for the coordination of the scientific programme of the world congresses and act as Chairperson of the Scientific Programme Committee.

-E WFNR encourages the progress of scientific and service orientated activities in the field of neuro-rehabilitation around the world.
+E. WFNR encourages the progress of scientific and service orientated activities in the field of neuro-rehabilitation around the world.
 To achieve this, the Presidium encourages the formation of regional structures such as Regional Federations of Societies or others.
-For regions with such structures, Regional Vice Presidents may be appointed by the Presidium in order to organise and coordinate work in certain regions.
-If necessary, the Presidium may allocate budgets to Regional Vice Presidents after they have applied for this
+For regions without such structures, Regional Vice Presidents may be appointed by the Presidium in order to organise and coordinate work in certain regions.
+If necessary, the Presidium may allocate budgets to Regional Vice Presidents after they have applied for this.

 Article 10.
 Finances